henfredemars/dbproject/README.md

 # dbproject
 Oracle DB Class Project for Relational Databases

-This will become an climotology reaserch and discussion system
+This will become an climitology reaserch and discussion system